MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Under Processing:**

-    - In Under Processing stage is Visa Issuance process of Employee In Government Authority.
+    - The Visa Issuance process for Employee is begins in Under Processing stage.

       - *In The action field is following to,*